aaaandrea/Delectables/docs/bugs.md

-- 1: On signup :422 Unprocessable entity.
+- Q: On signup :422 Unprocessable entity.
 "Username can't be blank"
   * Solution: typo: name rather than username

-- 2: button nav rather than link for login/signup: session_form.jsx / user.jsx
+- Q: button nav rather than link for login/signup: session_form.jsx / user.jsx
   * Solution: define functions for signup/login to add route to url.

-- 3: navbar setup
+- Q: navbar setup: should they all be in the same file?
+  - currently multiple navs: 1. session form. other in user.jsx. what about home?
+  * Solution:

+- Q: scss setup: demo-button (form.scss, and in session_form)
+  * Solution:

+- Q: images not appearing on heroku
+  * Solution: